 This year, the Boston Marathon was organized remotely for the first time in its 124-year history.
-This is not about a running contest anymore, this is about an online event having many media-like features.
+This is not about a running contest anymore, this is about a massive trend for global events to transfer to live streaming websites with media-like features.
 Of course, such migration to a virtual space has a strong reason: the Corona lockdown triggered transforming a purely offline sports competition into a highly individualized online challenge.

 Technologically speaking, the ground for such an approach had been well prepared in advance by the fancy digital wearables: smartwatches and fitness trackers.
 A bundle of mobile software + tracking gadgets enables the organizers of various athletic competitions to import many of them to the digital format.